 Hippos were found all across sub-Saharan Africa over the last century, but now they’re restricted to very limited areas.
 Competition with humans over water and space has been the biggest factor in their shrinking range.
 Illegal hunting and retaliatory killing (for crop damage or attacks on humans) has also contributed to their decline.
 As hippos decline, wetlands are suffering because hippos are critical to wetland ecosystems.

-Gorongosa’s hippos experienced a sharp decline from their population of 3,500 in the 1970’s but with increased protection, the population is rebounding from 100 hippos in the year 2000 to 250 hippos today.
+Gorongosa’s hippos experienced a sharp decline from their population of 3,500 in the 1970’s but with increased protection, the population is rebounding from 100 hippos in the year 2000 to over 750 hippos today.
 Research on Gorongosa’s hippos is underway to better understand how Gorongosa’s wetlands are doing with fewer hippos.
 With increased protection and a better understanding of our hippo population, recovery of Gorongosa’s magnificent hippos is off to a good start.

 Advance an integrated multi-partner approach to conservation and to people-centred development.
 The Gorongosa Project protects the Park’s biodiversity and ecosystem services and unlocks its economic potential for the community inhabitants of the Gorongosa Buffer Zone, Sofala Province, Mozambique and further afield.

 A thriving, biodiversity-rich, Greater Gorongosa conservation landscape, which supports Sofala Province as an engine for resilient and sustainable development enabling nature experiences and wellbeing for its people, enriching all of Mozambique and the world.